jyuko/serverless-bookshelf/README.md

 # [WIP]serverless-bookshelf
-REST-API for managing books using a serverless framework.
+REST-API for managing books using Serverless Framework.

 This application uses the following services.